 Add a Websocket-based application

-HTTP and WebSocket both are communication protocols used in client-server communication.
-HTTP is unidirectional where the client sends the request and a server responds.
-WebSockets, on the other hand, is a bidirectional and a full-duplex protocol used between the client and server.
+HTTP and WebSocket are communication protocols used in client-server communication.
+HTTP is unidirectional, where the client sends a request and the server responds.
+WebSockets is bidirectional and provides full-duplex communication between the client and server.

-- A list of any required application header attributes exists along with their expected content.
+- A list of required application header attributes and their expected content.

-The Access Gateway administrator usually performs all tasks in this workflow.
+The Access Gateway administrator performs these tasks to add a WebSocket app.

 |Create a containing group||

 Best practice.
 Create an Okta group to which to assign WebSocket app users.

 Create a header application to protect the WebSocket app.